Transition Your Talent Into A Profitable Business

 What is your unique talent?
 Is it specifically songwriting?
 Is it performing on stage and lighting up a crowd?

-If it is songwriting, you may have recorded your music either professionally for distribution, or in a home setting uploading it to a streaming site - and then you count the number of clicks.
+If it is songwriting, you may have recorded your music either professionally for distribution, or in a home setting uploading it to a streaming site.
 If your unique talent is on-stage performances, you may find yourself going from one gig to the next, but not breaking out to bigger venues and larger crowds.

 Your music is already a business, you are tracking your income and expenses.
 Do you have a business development plan that will move your music business through the stages of growth, to elevate your income and profitability?